oracle-livelabs/database/in-memory-21c/joins-aggregations/joins-aggregations.md

 This lab assumes you have:
 - A Free Tier, Paid or LiveLabs Oracle Cloud account
 - You have completed:
-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Get Started with noVNC Remote Desktop (*Free-tier* and *Paid Tenants* only)
-    - Lab: Environment Setup
     - Lab: Initialize Environment
-    - Lab: Querying the In-Memory Column Store
+    - Lab: Setting up the In-Memory Column Store

 **NOTE:** *When doing Copy/Paste using the convenient* **Copy** *function used throughout the guide, you must hit the* **ENTER** *key after pasting.
 Otherwise the last line will remain in the buffer until you hit* **ENTER!**